 A Court Settlement Restarts The Amendment Process Again

-The Planning Commission reviewed a draft of the new revision of the amendment at its April 19 2022 meeting and held a public hearing on the draft amendment on May 17 2022.
+The Planning Commission reviewed a draft of the new revision of the solar amendment, ZTA22-01, at its April 19 2022 meeting and held a public hearing on the draft amendment on May 17 2022.
 Immediately following the public hearing, the Planning Commission voted to approve the draft amendment and forward it to the County Commission, with a finding that the proposed “draft text amendment is consistent with the Envision Jefferson 2035 Comprehensive Plan.”
-Planning Commission members voting to approve were Mike Shepp, Matt Knott, Wade Louthan, Jack Hefestay, Donnie Fisher, and J. Ware; Shane Roper and Steve Stolipher recused themselves from the discussion and vote; Ron Thomas was absent with notice from the meeting.
+According to the May 17 2022 meeting minutes, Planning Commission members voting to approve were Mike Shepp, Matt Knott, Wade Louthan, Jack Hefestay, Donnie Fisher, and J. Ware; Shane Roper and Steve Stolipher recused themselves from the discussion and vote; Ron Thomas was absent with notice from the meeting.

-At its meeting two days later, on May 19, the County Commission voted to schedule a public hearing on the proposed amendment on June 9, at 9:30 in the morning.
+The County Commission voted to schedule a public hearing on amendment ZTA22-01 on June 9, at 9:30 in the morning.
 Following comment from six individuals, the Commission closed the public hearing and then voted to accept and adopt the proposed text amendment.
-This motion was proposed by Commissioner Tricia Jackson and seconded by Commissioner Clare Ath.
-Commissioners Caleb Hudon and Jane Tabb voted against the motion, with Commissioner Steve Stolpher abstaining, resulting in a 2-2 tie, so the motion to adopt the proposed text amendment failed.
+According to the June 9 2022 meeting minutes, this motion was proposed by Commissioner Tricia Jackson and seconded by Commissioner Clare Ath.
+Commissioners Caleb Hudon and Jane Tabb voted against the motion, with Commissioner Steve Stolpher abstained, resulting in a 2-2 tie, so the motion to adopt the proposed text amendment failed.

 The following week, at the June 16 County Commission meeting, Commissioner Jackson again made a motion to accept and adopt the proposed ZTA22-01 text amendment.
-The vote at this meeting was 4-0 (with Commissioner Stolphier abstaining).
+The vote at the June 16 2022 meeting was 4-0 (with Commissioner Stolipher abstaining).
 The ZTA22-01 amendment to the zoning ordinance was effective immediately.